-In the UK and US, Magical Jungle will be printed on a new paper we have sourced specifically for this book.
-It’s a thick, ivory paper stock with a delicate texture to give you enough tooth to layer your colouring pencils but still remain smooth enough that you won’t experience any feathering if you choose to use ink.
+In the UK and US, my books are printed by 2 different printers (in 2 different countries!).
+It isn’t feasible to ship the same paper to both places, so they are different.
+In the UK we spent months and months searching for the perfect paper and in the US we’ll be using a paper developed just for my books!
+Both are a thick, ivory paper stock with a delicate texture to give you enough tooth to layer your colouring pencils but still remain smooth enough that you won’t experience any feathering if you choose to use ink.

-We searched the globe for a paper that would have the warmth of a tinted stock, without effecting your colours.
+We searched the world for papers that would have the warmth of a tinted stock, without effecting your colours.
 I’m biased, but I think we’ve found the perfect balance between a neutral background and something that retains that storybook charm so many of you associate with my books.
-The ivory tint is delicate, yet beautiful and will allow you to apply the lightest of coloured pencil layers without muddying the colouring palette.
+The ivory tint of both papers is delicate, yet beautiful and will allow you to apply the lightest of coloured pencil layers without muddying the colouring palette.

 The new papers are heavier than all my current books are printed on (except the Artist Editions of course), in fact it’s the heaviest paper we could use that would allow for the folding and creasing involved in binding the book.
 As ever though, the use of ink in a colouring book is a unique experience for each individual colourist.
 Do a test patch at the back of the book (on the new Colour Palette page!
 More on this to come soon!) and check your pens and hand pressure are suitable for the book.

 The surface texture of each has enough tooth that you can layer, burnish and blend coloured pencils to create beautiful effects but likewise if you choose to use pens the ink won’t creep and feather in the crevices of the paper.
 A fibre tip nib or gel pen will still glide effortlessly over the page and allow you to create those bold pops of colour so unique to ink.

 Laurence King Books